Impedyme BLDC Motor

 System Configuration

-• Output: Three-phase BLDC motor drive.
+• Output Stage: Three-phase BLDC motor with real-time control feedback.

 Control Methodology